top of page

 Systematics & phylogenomics

 Our group integrates molecular and morphological data to refine molluscan taxonomy and improve the resolution of molluscan phylogeny.
-Currently, we're untangling the systematics of two western Atlantic genera, Chromolaichma and Felimida, and we're resolving deeper chromodorid phylogeny using sequence capture.
-We're particularly interested in developing our understanding of cryptic speciation in nudibranchs.
-Our group is also fascinated by parasitic eulimid gastropods for which very little molecular data exists for this speciose group.
-We're working towards building molecular datasets for these understudied molluscan groups, and more generally, our group is passionate about improving genomic resources for invertebrates.
-See some of our previous work in Molecular Phylogenetics and Evolution, BMC Evolutionary Biology, and Ecology and Evolution.
+Currently, we're untangling the systematics of several nudibranch (Felimida, Archidoris) and caenogastropod (Janthina, Cyphoma) genera.
+We're also resolving dorid phylogeny using sequence capture.
+We're broadly interested in molluscan speciation and in building molecular datasets for understudied groups.
+We're still very fond of eulimid gastropods, and micros in general!
+See some of our previous work in Molecular Phylogenetics and Evolution, BMC Evolutionary Biology, Zoologica Scripta and Ecology and Evolution.

 Ecological & evolutionary genomics